syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Disable Column

-A column can be disabled by setting the `GridColumnBase.AllowFocus` property.
+A column can be disabled by setting the [AllowFocus](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~AllowFocus.html) property.
 Therefore, that column cannot be selected or edited.

 ## GridTextColumn